-F. Reporting Election Results and Certification: The Town Clerk shall deliver the Statement of Election Results, the marked voter registration list, Voter Authorization Cards, absentee and provisional ballots to the Prince George's County Board of Elections within four days after the election.
-The County Board of Elections will independently tally the votes, including confirmed provisional votes, and certify the election.
-The Town Clerk will submit to the State Board of Elections an electronic copy of the election results for each office or question voted on at the election within thirty days of the election certification.

-After tallying the votes, the Prince George's County Board of Elections will return the voter registration lists, Voter Authorization Cards, and voted ballots, which shall be retained by the Town for a period of at least six (6) months.

-G. Runoff Elections: If one or more Council seats, or the positions of Mayor and Mayor Pro-Tempore remain unfilled because of an equal number of votes being received by two or more candidates, a runoff election shall be held among those candidates for the Council Seat or seats remaining unfilled.
+- D. Announcement of Election Results: The Chief Judge shall announce the five candidates receiving the highest number of votes as Councilmembers-elect, with the candidate receiving the highest number of votes as Mayor-elect, and the candidate receiving the second highest number of votes as Mayor Pro Tem-elect.
+The Chief Judge shall also announce the results of any Ballot Ouestions. - E. Statement of Election Results: The Chief Judge shall, within forty-eight (48) hours, present a Statement of Election Results to the sitting Mayor for his or her signature.
+The statement of election results shall be dated and signed by at least three members of the Board of Election Supervisors, placed in an envelope, sealed and signed across the seal by three members of the Board of Election Supervisors. - F. Reporting Election Results and Certification: The Town Clerk shall deliver the Statement of Election Results, the marked voter registration list, Voter Authorization Cards, absentee and provisional ballots to the Prince George's County Board of Elections within four days after the election.
+The County Board of Elections will independently tally the votes, including confirmed provisional votes, and certify the election. - After tallying the votes, the Prince George's County Board of Elections will return the voter registration lists, Voter Authorization Cards, and voted ballots, which shall be retained by the Town for a period of at least six (6) months. - G. Runoff Elections: If one or more Council seats, or the positions of Mayor and Mayor Pro-Tempore remain unfilled because of an equal number of votes being received by two or more candidates, a runoff election shall be held among those candidates for the Council Seat or seats remaining unfilled.
 Such election shall be held no later than the second Tuesday of June in accordance with the provisions of Chapter V of the Town Charter.